• Skip to main content

 Instructions

-• Place the blackberries, blackberry preserves, molasses, ketchup, mustard, red wine vinegar, bourbon, salt and hot sauce in your food processor fitted with a steel blade.
-Process until the mixture is fully blended and smooth.
-Pour this mixture into a medium-size saucepan over medium-low heat and cook about 10 minutes or until the mixture has thickened slightly.
-Add lime juice and pour through a strainer to remove the blackberry seeds, if desired.
+• Place the blackberries, blackberry preserves, molasses, ketchup, mustard, red wine vinegar, bourbon, salt, and hot sauce in a food processor fitted with a steel blade.
+Process until the mixture is thoroughly blended and smooth.

-• Meanwhile, place a 12-inch well-seasoned cast iron skillet or a non-stick oven safe skillet over medium-high heat for 1 minute or until it is hot.
-Add the tenderloin and cook 2 minutes on each side or until browned.
-Put the skillet in your oven uncovered and roast the pork tenderloin for 8-10 minutes or until a meat thermometer inserted into the thickest part registers 145 degrees F.
+• Meanwhile, place a 12-inch well-seasoned cast iron skillet or a non-stick oven-safe skillet over medium-high heat for one minute or until it is hot.
+Add the tenderloin and cook for two minutes on each side or until it is lightly browned.

 Notes